BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 - recommending to the Board the annual program and the committees necessary to carry out these programs;

-- presiding at meetings of the Board of Directors or the membership in the President's absence;
+- presiding at meetings of the Board of Directors or the membership in the Chair's absence;

 - designating vice chairs and technical chairs of committees; and

-- performing other duties as may be assigned by the President, for the benefit of the Association.
+- performing other duties as may be assigned by the Chair, for the benefit of the Association.